Sun Haven: Development

-Sun Haven was developed and published by Pixel Sprout Studios, an American video game developer based in Los Angeles.
+Sun Haven was developed and published by Pixel Sprout Studios, an American indie developer based in Los Angeles.
 This game was initially on early access at June 25, 2021, following a successful 2020 Kickstarter, before fully releasing on March 11, 2023.
 It was initially due to release six months after entering early access and did not gain much traction until then.
 The game was also released on the Nintendo Switch on November 29, 2024 in North and South America.
 It was then released on the European market on December 16, 2024.
 However, cross-platform play was initially not available, alongside multiplayer.
 There are also further plans to release this game onto other consoles in the foreseeable future.

 In mid-2024, the game released version 1.4, its largest update to date.
 This added several features, including new marriage candidates and a new underwater region known as the "Brinestone Deeps".